 If you or a loved one sustained injuries in a Florida bus accident, you’ve likely been left with more questions than answers.
 Can you receive compensation for your medical bills, mental anguish, and any damage done to your vehicle?
 What sort of information can you use to prove the bus driver or company’s liability in court?
 Which steps should you take to protect yourself and your rights and pursue damages?

-Fortunately, the experienced Florida Bus Accident Lawyer the Dolman Law Group can help point you in the direction of answers.
+Fortunately, the experienced Florida Bus Accident Lawyer the Sibley Dolman Gipe Accident Injury Lawyers, PA can help point you in the direction of answers.
 Navigating the time after any vehicle accident can be difficult and confusing—but with support from a compassionate legal professional, the process becomes much easier.

-Injured in a Bus Accident?
+Injured in a Florida Bus Accident?
 You Aren’t Alone

 Experiencing a bus accident and trying to maintain the same quality of life after the event can be an alienating and upsetting experience for victims.
 Physical and emotional struggles often leave individuals involved in crashes feeling as though they’re alone in their suffering—but there’s no need for bus accident victims to feel isolated or unsupported as they return to their normal lives.

 Florida has one of the largest numbers of registered buses of any state nationwide.
 Only three states boast registration numbers higher than Florida’s.
-It’s no wonder, then, that bus accidents are on the rise.
-Those who suffer in these traumatic events should never feel concern that their experience positions them as an outcast.
+It’s no wonder, then, that bus accidents in Florida are on the rise.
+Those who suffer in these traumatic events should never feel concerned that their experience positions them as an outcast.
 With so many buses flooding Florida roadways, accidents are bound to happen.

 2017 saw a countrywide increase of 9 percent in fatal bush crashes over previous years.
 More and more individuals have found themselves victims of bus and other large vehicle accidents.
 With a greater number of drivers falling victim to catastrophic bus accidents over time, they should understand a qualified lawyer’s ability to assist them in seeking compensation.